 Permanent Disability Benefits (SNP)

 The disability pension is paid at the rate of 50% of the average wages over the past 12 months including an additional 1.5% for each year of contribution after initial 3 years of contributions.
-The disability pension amount is decreased if total earnings including pension exceed the insured employee’s former average earnings.
+The disability pension amount is decreased if total earnings including pension exceed the insured employee’s average earnings.

 Permanent Disability Benefits (SPP)